John Russell (pirate): History

 I was forced to tell him, I knew not of their design; and indeed I did not, tho' I had good reason to suspect what would be the event of their going.
 This did not pacifie the Quarter-Master, who with outragious Cursing and Swearing clapt his Pistol to my Head, and snap'd it; but it miss'd Fire: this enraged him the more; and he repeated the snapping of his Pistol at my Head three times, and it as often miss'd Fire; upon which he held it over-board, and snap'd it the fourth time, and then it went off very readily. … The Quarter-Master upon this, in the utmost fury, drew his Cutlash, and fell upon me with it, but I leap'd down into the Hold, and got among a Crowd that was there, and so escaped the further effects of his madness and rage.

 Low then sailed for the African coast where he captured ships near Cape Verde, with Spriggs sailing alongside in Low's former vessel.
 Among their captures in September 1722 was Captain George Roberts’ ship.
-Roberts described Russell as the commanding one of three vessels in the pirates’ flotilla.
-The pirates held Roberts for over a week, Russell repeatedly threatening him over his refusal to join the pirates.
+Roberts described Russell as commanding one of three vessels in the pirates’ flotilla.
+The pirates held Roberts for over a week, during which Russell repeatedly threatened him over his refusal to join the pirates.
 When the crew voted to release Roberts and his boys, Russell instead argued to strip Roberts’ ship of sails, water, food, and all other useful gear before setting him free.
 Russell was successful, using the strict terms of their articles to make his case.
 Other pirate officers smuggled a few provisions to Roberts (who made it to land and endured many adventures before returning home) and warned Russell not to abuse his position: "Ay, said the Gunner, and take Care, Russell … you have got the Company's Assent in this, I cannot tell how, and therefore I shall say no more, only that I, as I believe most of the Company, came here to get Money, but not to kill, except in Fight, and not in cold Blood or for private Revenge."